nus-cs2113-AY1920S2/tp/docs/team/janicetyy.md

   + Justification:
     - In the case of appointments, the appointment ID is allocated by the program and hence the find function is important to carry out the basic edit and delete operations.
+    - Added extensive checks to identify cause of error message such as invalid nric, invalid date time or patient/appointment does not exist, so as to improve user feedback.
   + Highlights:
     - The assignment of the ID is done by incrementing the count of the appointment object, along with every creation of an appointment object.
 This prevents the appointment object from changing after every delete operation, which user have to find the appointment's ID using the find function repeatedly.

+#### Minor enhancement: Implemented get patient command
++ What it does:
+    - The `get patient NRIC` command will return a patient's detailed information.
+  + Justification:
+    - It is a minor implementation as the retrieval process of the patient is trivial.
+    - Added a minor check on the NRIC to check if NRIC is invalid or does not exist, for better user feedback.

 **Code contributed:** [Reposense Report](https://nus-cs2113-ay1920s2.github.io/tp-dashboard/#search=janicetyy&sort=groupTitle&sortWithin=title&since=2020-03-01&timeframe=commit&mergegroup=false&groupSelect=groupByRepos&breakdown=false)